raspiblitz/raspiblitz/FAQ.cl.md

 * clboss

 ### Add a custom plugin

-* The easiest way is to palce the plugin in the
+* The easiest way is to place the plugin in the
 `/home/bitcoin/cl-plugins-enabled`
 directory and start with
     ```